 We have not done this one yet because we are going back and forth on combinations.
 Getting to the continent of Africa is tiresome and expensive.
-If you are traveling this far, I think it’s a must if you combine it with a few other destinations to make sense.
+If you are traveling this far, I think it’s a must to combine it with a few other destinations to make sense.

 Greenland – Bucket List Idea #7

 Greenland is a new bucket lister for me.
 I’ve been reading many articles of late, and from what I can tell, it rivals Iceland.
 The challenge, as with many different locations, is logistics.
 As of 2019, only two airlines fly to Greenland: Air Greenland and Air Iceland.
 And, there are no budget-friendly tickets to be had.
 It will cost a minimum of $1k per person to visit this country.

 India – Maharashtra Splendor – Bucket List Idea #8

 A royal train ride, considered to be one of the most luxurious in the world, this train ride takes seven nights.
 I spent six months in India, and I loved it.
 It’s about as un-American as you can find.
 A place that is crazy yet functions and hosts some of the most impressive palaces.
 It’s no secret that India is still a third-world country and is challenged with issues like poverty and sanitation.
 Regardless, the word luxury takes on a different meaning in India.
 It’s in a league of its own, decadent and then some.
 Unlike Dubai, which is known for luxury, India is old school, or shall we say old money.
 The Maharashtra Splendor route is Mumbai – Vadodara – Palitana – Sasan Gir – Somnath – Little Rann of Kutch – Modhera – Patan – Nashik – Mumbai.

 The Maldives – Bucket List Idea #9